makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   a structured manner (Kjell+ 2024).
-* != HiTOP followed a semi-structured format, where patients described experiences on set topics while also organically conversing with the interviewer.
-Once
+* != HiTOP followed a semi-structured format, where patients described experiences on set topics while also organically conversing with the interviewer
   * [after?] filtering for audio segments solely spoken by patients,
-  * interviews generally ranged from 45 to 90 minutes, yielding a voluminous and broadened set of audio segments (Kotov+ 2022).
-The
+  * interviews generally ranged from 45 to 90 minutes, yielding a voluminous and broadened set of audio segments (Kotov+ 2022)
 * diarized using NVIDIA NeMo and transcribed with whisper-large-v2.

 ## Psychological Assessments.
 For each dataset, psychological measures were

-* WTC, each subject completed the selfreported PTSD CheckList (PCL), yielding scores for four specific subscales: Re-experiencing (REX), Avoidance (AVO), Negative Alterations in Mood (NAM), Hyperarousal (HYP).
+* WTC, each subject completed the self-reported PTSD CheckList (PCL), yielding scores for four specific subscales: Re-experiencing (REX), Avoidance (AVO), Negative Alterations in Mood (NAM), Hyperarousal (HYP).
 * HiTOP, trained interviewers provided ratings for the following